intvalentin/Huffman-Text-Compresion/README.md

 # Huffman-Text-Compresion
 c++

-In str.txt write the text you want to compress and the output is in compresie.txt.
+In str.txt write the text you want to compress and the output is in compresie.txt(delete text inside before run).